petpeevephobia/petpeevephobia/README.md

 ## Fun Facts
 1. I self-learnt to play the guitar at 15
 2. I played floorball for 6 years
-3. I love old cars
-4. My favourite author is Dostoevsky
-5. I was born in Singapore and speak four languages
+3. I was born in Singapore and speak four languages